 Celebrating 50 years of decimal currency.

 On 15 February 1971 Britain changed over from the centuries old system of pounds, shillings and pence to a new currency based on 100 pennies to the pound.
-This change effected the entire nation, bringing people together as they learnt to master a new way of valuing everything.
-To celebrate the 50th anniversary of Decimal Day in February 2021, we will be hosting a national programme of activities with the aim of connecting generations and getting people talking about their memories of the changeover.
-Explore below to find out more and get involved.
+This change affected the entire nation, bringing people together as they learnt to master a new way of valuing everything.
+To celebrate the 50th anniversary of Decimal Day in February 2021, we hosted a national programme of activities with the aim of connecting generations and getting people talking about their memories of the changeover.

-Find out more about our new well-being project for the anniversary of decimalisation.
+Find out more about our well-being project for the anniversary of decimalisation.

 Find out more about the monumental change from pounds, shillings and pence.